DataSmithLab/privacydev/docs/tools.md

 # Developer Tools for Privacy-Sensitive Applications

-If you're building applications that handle sensitive user data, these are the libraries, services, and frameworks we recommend across different categories.
-Our recommended privacy tools are primarily chosen based on their security guarantees and compliance capabilities, with additional emphasis on open-source solutions and developer-friendly APIs.
-They are applicable to a variety of development scenarios ranging from health apps that must comply with HIPAA to financial services navigating PCI-DSS requirements, but only you can determine what will work best for your specific use case.
-The wrong tool choice can result in regulatory violations costing millions in fines and irreparable damage to user trust—choose tools that protect both your users and your business.
+Building apps with sensitive user data?
+You need tools that actually protect privacy—not just claim to.
+We've curated libraries, services, and frameworks that offer real security guarantees and compliance support.
+Whether you're building a health app that needs HIPAA compliance or a fintech product navigating PCI-DSS, the wrong SDK choice can cost you millions in fines and destroy user trust.
+These recommendations help you avoid those pitfalls.

 ## Tool Categories